Nine ways to make life easier when doing up your dream home in Le Marche (or anywhere else in Italy):

 - Remember that restoring an old house almost always involves imprevisti , problems that only come to light as work progresses such as walls that need serious remedial work.
 These imprevisti often substantially increase costs - make sure you agree these extra costs before the unforeseen works are carried out.

 - Check if you're property is in an earthquake zone.
-Much of the inland Marche is subject to earthquakes - the last was in 1997 which caused much damage around
+Much of inland Marche is subject to earthquakes - the last were in 2016 causing severe damage and loss of life in

-Fabriano and in neighbouring Umbria.
-If you are in an area prone to quakes, major restoration work will by law require you to carry out expensive anti-quake measures - people may suggest that you
+the south of the region.
+If you are in an area prone to quakes, major restoration work will by law require you to carry out expensive anti-quake measures - people may suggest that you don't

-don't need to do these works but do you really want to be buried alive in the rubble of your dream home?
+need to do these works, but do you really want to be buried alive in the rubble of your dream home?

 just how much central heating costs; double glazing may mean uglier windows than the pretty old ones but after a few winters here you'll understand why they are better.